1. Does Laser Vision Correction hurt?

 - Sensation of foreign object in the eyes

 - Vision loss (in rare cases)

-- Stable vision prescription for at least one year
+- Have stable contact or glasses prescription for at least one year

-- No health issues that may affect your eyes
+- Have no health issues that may affect your eyes

-- Tired of wearing glasses or contact lenses
+- Are tired of wearing glasses or contact lenses